Summer Learning Adventures for Elementary and Middle School Students

 - Narrowed gap in math achievement

 Bright Lights teachers are chosen for their passion in their field of expertise and ability to engage students in that subject.
 From certified teachers to university professors, medical experts and community artists, Bright Lights teachers bring an impressive array of talent.
-Each year, approximately 85-90 percent of the teachers return to teach another season of classes and some of the teachers have over a fifteen year history with the program.
+Each year, approximately 85-90 percent of the teachers return to teach another season of classes and some of the teachers have more than a fifteen-year history with the program.

 "Bright Lights truly is an amazing experience for children to participate in.
 They are challenged in a new way and can realize that learning is fun.
 It's not all about testing or getting things done at a certain time, its about exploring themselves through the learning.
 Bright Lights is a positive place for students to come in the summer and be encouraged to think outside of the box and have a great time doing it." - Bright Lights teacher

 The Bright Lights program is based on these Governing Values:

 - Inspiring curiosity

 - In a safe environment

 - Supported by the community